SEO Research

 Examples:

-- If you want waitlist signups, explain what the waitlist unlocks.
+• If you want waitlist signups, explain what people get for joining.

-- If you want trial starts, clarify setup time, risk, and first value moment.
+• If you want trial starts, clarify setup time, risk, and the first moment of value.

 Visitors hesitate when the click feels expensive or ambiguous.